 A variety of industry and economic factors may impact our results of operations and financial condition.
-These factors include:

-- · interest rate trends; - the difference between Agency MBS yields and our funding and hedging costs; - · competition for investments in Agency MBS; - · actions taken by the Federal Reserve and the U.S. Treasury; - · prepayment rates on mortgages underlying our Agency MBS, and credit trends insofar as they affect prepayment rates; and - · other market developments.
+These factors include: interest rate trends; the difference between Agency MBS yields and our funding and hedging costs; competition for investments in Agency MBS; actions taken by the Federal Reserve and the U.S. Treasury; prepayment rates on mortgages underlying our Agency MBS, and credit trends insofar as they affect prepayment rates; the equity markets and the ability of Orchid to raise additional capital; and other market developments. -33-